HaxeFoundation/code-cookbook/assets/content/cookbook/Compilation/compiling-libraries-without-main-class.md

 -cp src

-# add the package(s) that you want to include the following way:
+# add the class(es) that you want to include the following way, one per line
---macro "include('foo')"    # <- Include all classes in the 'foo' package
+foo.BarLib    # <- Include the class foo.BarLib

--js bin/lib.js    # <- Compile library, in this case to javascript
+-js bin/lib.js    # <- Compile the library, in this case to javascript

 ```

-### Compile
+### Compile the library

 Now, you can compile your library with `> haxe build.hxml`.